HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

 We say that a website has good FID if at least 75 percent of all navigations across the site are faster than 100 ms. Effectively all websites have "good" FID for desktop users, and this trend has held firm over the years.
 Mobile FID performance is also exceptionally fast, with 92% of websites having "good" FID, a slight improvement over last year.

 While it's great that so many websites have good FID experiences, developers need to be careful not to become too complacent.
-Google has been [experimenting](https://web.dev/better-responsiveness-metric/) with a new responsiveness metric that could end up replacing FID.
+Google has been <a hreflang="en" href="https://web.dev/better-responsiveness-metric/">experimenting</a> with a new responsiveness metric that could end up replacing FID.
 This is especially important because sites tend to perform much worse on this metric than FID.

 ### Interaction to Next Paint (INP)

 Interaction to Next Paint (INP) measures the amount of time it takes for the browser to complete the next paint in response to a user interaction.
-This metric came about after Google [requested feedback](https://web.dev/responsiveness/) on a new responsiveness metric in November 2021.
+This metric came about after Google <a hreflang="en" href="https://web.dev/responsiveness/">requested feedback</a> on a new responsiveness metric in November 2021.

 An interaction in this context refers to a group of events that make up one user operation.
 Depending on how many interactions a page has, the value of INP is between the 98th and 100th percentile of all interactions.

-In contrast, FID currently only looks at a page's first input, and measures the time from user input to when the event handler _starts _processing.
+In contrast, FID currently only looks at a page's first input, and measures the time from user input to when the event handler _starts_ processing.
 Input means one single event instead of a collection of events to create a user interaction.
 This doesn't factor in the event handler itself, or how the UI needs to react.

 This is an example of how browser-based performance metrics are the best tool we have to understand user experience, but we should always ask if the metric is giving us a meaningful signal about what we are truly trying to measure.
 INP gives us a more holistic view of responsiveness.
 One might wonder if FID is actually more about optimizing load performance since it focused on the first input only, when it was really intending to measure interactivity performance.
 It's true that the upper percentile INP values could still be during page load when the main thread is blocked, but it's exciting to get a better picture of the user's entire page visit.